-HNE Health Libraries form a unit of Hunter New England Health, specialising in the provision of medical and health science information to the staff of Hunter New England Health, the students and staff of the Faculty of Health and Biomedical Sciences from the University of Newcastle, private practitioners throughout the Hunter and New England regions of NSW, and students on clinical placement.
+HNE Health Libraries form a unit of Hunter New England Health, specialising in the provision of medical and health science information to the staff of Hunter New England Health, the students and staff of the University of Newcastle, and students on clinical placement.

-HNE Health Libraries are committed to the Area wide delivery of a client-focused, cost-effective, and innovative library information service to improve patient care, teaching, research and professional development across HNE Health.
+HNE Health Libraries are committed to the District wide delivery of a client-focused, cost-effective, and innovative library information service to improve patient care, teaching, research and professional development across HNE Health.

 HNE Health Libraries staff is committed to:

 - Equity of access to knowledge and information services for all HNE Health staff wherever they are located

 - Services, content and professional expertise that are client focused and accessible where, when and in formats that are convenient to users

 - Information content that is timely, accurate, relevant and quality assured

 HNE Health Libraries aim to:

 - Support HNE Health's priorities for patient care and safety.

 - Improve staff access to quality information for decision making, evidence based clinical practice, policy making, research and continuing education.